cmaxw/devchat-eleventy/src/my-ruby-story/mrs-091-kurtis-rainbolt-greene.md

 ## Episode Summary

 Kurtis is a Senior Software Engineer with over 13 years of experience.
-He learned programming by playing [MUSH](https://en.wikipedia.org/wiki/MUSH).
+He learned programming by playing [MUSH](https://en.wikipedia.org/wiki/MUSH) is a text-based online social medium to which multiple users are connected at the same time.
+He already loved programming and when he figured out that he could make a living with it he was hooked.